Chart Color Schemes

 While Nelson Bay Peninsula retains a healthy unemployment rate of 3.8%, recent employment declines have impacted its national performance ranking

-Employment opportunities appear limited locally, as indicated by Census data showing fewer working residents than expected based on population numbers.
-Between June 2024 and May 2025, the labour force decreased by 4.2%, employment decreased by 4.6%, leading to an unemployment rate increase of 0.4 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.1% while the labour force grew by 0.3%.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%.
-Nationally, the unemployment rate was 4.5%, and employment growth lagged behind at 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
+The labour force decreased by 4.2% over a 12-month period ending June 2025, with employment decreasing by 4.6%, causing unemployment to rise by 0.4 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.1%, the labour force grow by 0.3%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
 Applying these projections to Nelson Bay Peninsula's employment mix suggests local growth of approximately 6.4% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment